ONLINE HELP

 Anchors are used to adapt the size of the controls to the resolution and avoid "empty" spaces in the window (especially at the bottom right).

 If the target device is specified when the project is created, the window size will be set to fit the target device.
-No anchoring is required.
+In this case, you don't need to set any anchors.

 If the target device is not specified or multiple devices are used, the smallest common resolution must be chosen when creating the project.
 Anchors must be set in this case.